jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/control-logic.rst

 * Consider the below table of the 4 microcode steps required for loading data from RAM to register A

+    * The first two steps are the fetch cycle
+    * The latter two steps move dara from the specified RAM address to register A

 .. list-table:: Full control logic of ``LDAR``